nom-, nomen-, nomin-, -nomia, -nomic

 Motto of the Territory of Puerto Rico.

-2. The inability to recall the right name.
+2. The inability to recall the right name for objects.

 In the military services, the term "gun" is considered to be a misnomer for "rifle".

 Go to this Word A Day Revisited Index

 so you can see more Mickey Bach illustrations.

 "He has one of the most famous names in the world."2.
 A word or phrase that refers to a specific place in the world or a particular thing: "The students were required to learn all of the names of countries that belong to the European Union."

 3. A term or words that are used to describe or to insult somebody: "The girl was crying because the boy at school was calling her dirty names."